 Tourist arrivals and travel receipts showed a rise of 5.8% y-o-y and 10.6% y-o-y, respectively in the period January-April 2025.
 Despite global uncertainties, Greek tourism is expected to continue growing in 2025.
-This outlook is supported by an 8.2% rise in air traffic in the period January-May 2025 and a 4.4 % increase in scheduled air seats from June to October.
-Despite a strong surge in inbound tourism from Israel in 2024-with arrivals and travel receipts increasing by 30% and 55%, respectively-recent tensions in the Middle East have already begun to affect the number of scheduled airline seats from Israel to Greece, which fell by 3% during the week of June 16-22 compared to the previous week (June 9-16).
-However, despite this short-term decline, overall air seat capacity scheduled from June to October 2025 remains 37% higher than the same period last year.
+This outlook is supported by a 6.3% rise in air traffic in 2025:H1 and a 4.4% increase in scheduled air seats from July to October.
+According to a recent report by ETC1, Greece ranks among the top ten summer destinations for US visitors, bolstered by improved transatlantic connectivity, competitive pricing and the country's enduring appeal to Americans seeking cultural and coastal experiences.
+Greece continues to stand out in terms of value for money, despite inflation pressures across the broader Southern Mediterranean.
+Also, Greece has maintained relatively stable holiday pricing compared to destinations such as Spain and Cyprus.

-International arrivals at Greek airports showed an 8.2% y-o-y increase in the period January-May 2025, while international arrivals at the Athens International Airport surged by 11.0% in the same period.
-According to a recent report by ACI Europe 1, Greece emerged as one of Europe's top-performing aviation markets in 2025:Q1 with an 8.8% increase, more than double the average growth rate of 4.1% recorded in the EU market.
+International arrivals at Greek airports showed a 6.3% y-o-y increase in 2025:H1, while international arrivals at the Athens International Airport surged by 9.8% in the same period.
+According to a recent report by ACI Europe2, Greece emerged as one of Europe's top-performing aviation markets in 2025:Q1 with an 8.8% increase, more than double the average growth rate of 4.1% recorded in the EU market.